openapi-processor/openapi-processor-spring/docs/index.md

 - allows to exclude endpoints from generation.
 This is useful if the generatr does not create the correct code for an endpoint.
 That way the generatr can still be used for all the other endpoints.
    <span class="label label-green">since 1.0.0.M6</span>

-- <span class="label label-yellow">planned</span> handle multiple responses by generating one endpoint method for each response content type.
+- handle multiple responses by generating one endpoint method for each response content type.
+   <span class="label label-green">since 1.0.0.M8</span>

 - <span class="label label-yellow">planned</span> WebFlux support, may need its own generatr.

 - the generated code does not use swagger annotations.
 There is no need to generate the documentation from the code